 The final program cost will be determined by the number of participants, shortly after the application deadline.
 The program cost includes instructional fees, health insurance, housing, meals, and in-country transportation.

-Students are eligible for financial aid in WinTerm.
+See budget sheet for cost details.
+Students taking at least 2 credits are eligible for Win-Term financial aid.
+Win-term financial aid needs to be applied for separately.
 For more information, meet with a financial aid counselor in 210 Bowman Hall.

 Faculty Leader Information